Thermodynamics of the inhomogeneous perfect fluid LTB model: Modified Bekenstein-Hawking system: INTRODUCTION

-In 1975, Hawking [1] was able to show radiation from black holes using semi-classical description.
-Since then black hole(BH) is considered as a thermodynamical object, i.e., laws of BH physics and thermodynamical laws are equivalent [2,3].
-Subsequently, there were a lot of works dealing with thermodynamical studies of the universe bounded by apparent horizon [4-11] or by the event horizon [12-15], specially for homogeneous and isotropic FRW model of the universe.
-Also for inhomogeneous LTB model [16], Einstein field equations were shown to be equivalent with the unified first law of thermodynamics on the apparent horizon and generalized second law of thermodynamics(GSLT) has been shown to be valid both on the apparent and on the event horizon with some restrictions.
+In 1975, Hawking \cite{Hawking1} was able to show emission of radiation from black holes using semi-classical description.
+Since then, black hole (BH) is considered as a thermodynamical object, i.e., laws of BH physics and thermodynamical laws are equivalent \cite{Bekenstein1, Bardeen1}.
+Subsequently, there have been a lot of work dealing with thermodynamical studies of the Universe bounded by an apparent horizon \cite{Jacobson1, Padmanabhan1, Cai1, Akbar1, Cai2, Bousso1, Cai3, Wang1} or by an event horizon \cite{Mazumder1, Dutta1, Chakraborty1, Chakraborty2}, specially for the homogeneous and isotropic FRW model of the Universe.
+Also, for the inhomogeneous LTB model \cite{Chakraborty3}, Einstein field equations were shown to be equivalent with the unified first law of thermodynamics (UFLT) on the apparent horizon and the generalized second law of thermodynamics (GSLT) has been shown to be valid both on the apparent as well as on the event horizon with certain restrictions.